palluc/CEBD1260_Project/README.md

 In the testing phase the learning model KNeighborsClassifier is applied and fit to the model with the training and target data.

-The **_second part_** of the program modifies classifies text to a topic or category.
+The **_second part_** of the assignment is a program that classifies text to a topic or category.
 The support vector machines algorithm was used to classify the data to a target attribute.
-The exercise also corrects a few bugs that were purposely written into the code.
+This exercise also lists corrections to statements in the draft program for five bugs purposely written into the code.

+Both of these algorithms are grouped in the supervised learning for classification.